jeffreyz29/Sakura-1/docs/PRIVACY_POLICY.md

 ## Data retention

 We retain your information for as long as Sakura remains active in your guild or server.
+Invite codes (at rest) will only exist for a maximum of 30 days.
 You may request that we delete your information at any time.
 If you would like to request that we delete your information, please join [the support server](https://discord.gg/wtZurTFJdH) and contact Flare#2851.

 ## How we protect your infomation

 We take appropriate security measures to ensure your information is protected from unauthorized access.
+All extracted invite codes are encrypted using PGP encrytion at rest.

 ## Changes to this Privacy Policy